carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 # To see op C++ class definition
 mlir-tblgen --gen-op-defs -I /path/to/mlir/include /path/to/input/td/file
 # To see op documentation
-mlir-tblgen --gen-op-doc -I /path/to/mlir/include /path/to/input/td/file
+mlir-tblgen --gen-dialect-doc -I /path/to/mlir/include /path/to/input/td/file

 # To see op interface C++ class declaration
 mlir-tblgen --gen-op-interface-decls -I /path/to/mlir/include /path/to/input/td/file